Gabriella-Samra/calculator/README.md

     1. Allow the user to type a single operator and operand combination, i.e. 1 + 2
     2. Allow only chains of non-parenthesised, non-exponential expressions i.e. 1+2+3, with no 1+(2+3)
     3. Allow exponential expressions, i.e. 1^2
+    4. Allow negative numbers in the expression
-    4. Allow parenthetical expressions with exponents, i.e. 1+(2^3)
+    5. Allow parenthetical expressions with exponents, i.e. 1+(2^3)
-    5. Allow parenthesis to be treated in an algebraic way ie. 2(2^3) = 16
+    6. Allow parenthesis to be treated in an algebraic way ie. 2(2^3) = 16
 4. Repurpose into an API
 5. Add an SPA frontend